-(Please ask family members that do not yet have their own profile to request one from our Member Accounts page (https://pgretreat.org/WebAccount) or ask our Profile Manager (email: email@example.com) for help to set it up.)What About Families that Share One Email or Children Without an Email Account?
+Please ask family members that do not yet have their own profile to request one from our Member Accounts page or email our Profile Manager for help.
+You can request an account for them from that page, but you will be required to logout first.

 You have at least three options: